-We grow bibb, red leaf, green leaf & romaine.
-Bibb lettuce has tender leaves with a mild & sweet flavor.
+We grow red leaf, green leaf & romaine.
 Red & green leaf lettuce are a mild & crisp lettuce.
 Romaine lettuce is sturdy with a mild savory flavor.

 STORAGE: Washed, dried and loosely wrapped in the refrigerator.

 HOW TO COOK: Raw for salads.